Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 After you post your comment, please explore stories and ideas shared by other community members.
 Drop a pin on the map to identify areas for further study.

 On July 12, 2022, City Council voted to change the names of 14 streets as recommended by the Stakeholder Advisory Group.
-Watch the meeting.
+Watch the meeting(External link).

 If you're so offended by a street name, then don't drive on that street.
 Or preferably move away.

-Tancred of Antioch almost 2 years ago
+Tancred of Antioch over 2 years ago

 We are proud to continue to support Council members Harmon and Yi who considered the actual residents of Mosby Woods in their votes!
 Thank you for at least being thoughtful in considering that some streets should not have even been on the list for changing such as Ranger and Scarlet.

-Mosby Woods Resident almost 2 years ago
+Mosby Woods Resident over 2 years ago

 Removed by moderator.

-Fxcityresident almost 2 years ago
+Fxcityresident over 2 years ago

 All of you who want to change names of schools and roads are a bunch of whiners.
 Don't you have more important things to worry about.
 All of these residents and businesses now have to change their address on everything.
 How about spending that money on things that actually matter like schools and first responders.
 It's always a group of whimpy outcasts that cry the loudest.
 Before you go changing street names you need to change the name of your city and county.
 Lord FAIRFAX is very offensive and people of color.
 And any street that is associated with George Mason holy cow he was the worst slave holder.
 George Mason needs to go.
 George Washington, Thomas Jefferson all of them.
 Rename them all.
 Will that make you feel better?
 Will that make you feel self righteous?

-Overit almost 2 years ago
+Overit over 2 years ago

 I think this is wonderful!